iamavnish/etl-pipeline-on-gcp/README.md

 # ETL Pipeline on GCP
-Analyzing Uber Data using Mage, BigQuery and Looker

 ## Overview

-This is Proof of Concept for building a data pipeline using Mage, BigQuery and Looker.
+This is Proof of Concept for building an ETL Pipeline on GCP using Cloud Storage, Mage hosted on Compute Engine, BigQuery and Looker.